 Figures 17B and 17C focus on inequality of individual voting power.
-Figure 17B summarizes information that is also directly apparent in Figure 16, by ranking the Electoral College variants with respect the ratio of maximum to minimum individual voting power that they entail.
+Figure 17B summarizes information that is also directly apparent in Figure 16, by ranking the Electoral College variants with respect to the ratio of maximum to minimum individual voting power that they entail.
 This ratio is essentially infinite under the Whole-Number Proportional Plan (favoring small states with an odd number of electoral votes), and it is very high (favoring large states) when electoral votes are apportioned (whether in fractions or whole numbers) proportional to population and it is also high (but favoring small states) when states have equal electoral weights.
 Direct popular vote and uniform apportionment achieve perfect equality, as does pure Penrose apportionment if sufficiently refined.
-Whole-number Penrose apportion of the range.
-Figure 17C assess the variants with respect to inequality of voting power more comprehensively in terms of the ratio of the standard deviation to the mean of individual voting power.
+Whole-number Penrose apportionment does almost as well.
+The remaining systems are clustered fairly close together in the lower middle portion of the range.
+Figure 17C assesses the variants with respect to inequality of voting power more comprehensively in terms of the ratio of the standard deviation to the mean of individual voting power.
 The same five variants achieve perfect or close-to-perfect equality, and the Whole-Number Proportional Plan remains the extreme outlier in the other direction, though it can now be placed at a definite point on the scale.
 The other systems are ranked much as in Figure 17B but are spread over a larger portion of the total range.